Become a Makespace member to access Biomakespace

-Are you interested in getting involved in an interdisciplinary research project, meeting likeminded people, or finding out about engineering with biology?
+Are you interested in starting or getting involved with an interdisciplinary research project, meeting likeminded people, or finding out about engineering with biology?

-Come join researchers, scientists, engineers and technologists at Biomakespace, the biology lab at Cambridge Makespace.
-Located in the historic Laboratory of Molecular Biology near Addenbrooke's Hospital in Cambridge, the site has three lab spaces totalling just over 50sqm where it is possible to perform wetlab experiments and a workshop area (coming soon) for rapid prototyping, electronics and dry lab work.
+Come join researchers, scientists, engineers and technologists at Biomakespace, the biology lab of Cambridge Makespace.
+Located in the historic Laboratory of Molecular Biology near Addenbrooke's Hospital in Cambridge, the site has three lab spaces totalling just over 50sqm where it is possible to perform wetlab experiments and a workshop area for rapid prototyping, electronics and dry lab work.

 If the cost of membership is prohibitive due to your financial situation, please contact firstname.lastname@example.org.